LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

    :language: C++
    :dedent: 2

-Declare the alternative before the concrete entry it applies to.
+Note that you must declare the alternative before the concrete entry it applies to, and declaring it afterwards is an error, since the concrete entry has already been read by then.
 Both use the same relative and slash-delimited paths as other ``Container`` methods, and either may be declared through a parent or a child ``Container``.
-The example accepts either of these Lua inputs:
+The following example accepts either of these Lua inputs:

 .. code-block:: Lua